Anastasia Formation: Location

-Anastasia Formation overlies the Atlantic Coastal Ridge along the coast from St. John's County southward to Palm Beach County and extends inland as far as 20 miles (32 kilometers) in St. Lucie and Martin County.
+Anastasia Formation underlies the Atlantic Coastal Ridge along the coast from St. John's County southward to Palm Beach County and extends inland as far as 20 miles (32 kilometers) in St. Lucie and Martin County.
 Blowing Rocks Preserve in southern Martin County is an exposed outcropping along the beach.
+The formation underlies the surface in eastern Palm Beach County, extending up to 17 km inland from the coast.
 A second outcropping is seen at Washington Oaks Gardens State Park in northern Flagler County, south of St. Augustine.

 History

 The Anastasia Formation was named by E. H. Sellards in 1912.

 Coquina obtained from this formation on Anastasia Island was used to construct Castillo de San Marcos during the late 17th century; a local material, it was relatively easy to quarry and proved to be effective for absorbing cannon damage.
 This formation is an integral part of the surficial aquifer system.

 Formed through multicyclic deposition the formation contains at least two disconformities, and two detectable ages.
 The formation registers in the late Pleistocene with oldest samples aging at 110,000 YBP based on radiometric dating (U234/Th230).